(888) 448-0302 Talk to a recovery specialist 24/7

 Seeking Safety

-Talking with Loved Ones
+Talk to Loved Ones

 Young women talking about anxiety and addiction

 Sometimes the best way to solve a problem is to bring it into the light and discuss it openly.
 Talking to a family member or friend about anxiety and addiction can be challenging because it may involve feelings of shame.
 However, hoping they will resolve on their own will not actually get them resolved.
 Talk with your loved ones about their or your own struggles with addiction and anxiety.
 Simply having the discussion and knowing that someone supports you could be the motivation to get someone to take the next step in seeking recovery.
-A few tips to keep in mind when discussing anxiety and addiction with a loved one are to take a compassionate approach, remember that addiction is a disease and anxiety is a disorder, and to be prepared for denial or refusal to seek help.
-It also helps to focus on the positive benefits that treatment could bring rather than the negative consequences of the person’s substance abuse.

 Seek Clinical Professional

-If you believe that yourself or a loved one has a substance use disorder and mental health problem, then you may want to enlist the help of a clinical professional.
+If you believe that you or a loved one has a substance use disorder and mental health problem, then you may want to enlist the help of a clinical professional.
 To receive the official dual diagnosis you will need to meet the criteria as defined by the Diagnostic and Statistical Manual of Mental Disorders and have a qualified psychiatrist, physician, psychologist, counselor, or therapist clinically diagnose you.
 Getting tested early can help you in the long run by allowing doctors to create an appropriate treatment plan for you.

 Addiction is a progressive disease that will only worsen and exacerbate the symptoms of anxiety, which could result in worse health complications or even overdose and death.
 If you or a loved one are worried about someone you know is using then a drug test is always a good option before considering treatment.
 It is better to find treatment sooner than later when it comes to addressing any type of dual diagnosis for mental health and addiction.
 The solution to anxiety and substance abuse lies in holistic recovery programs and integrated services that address both aspects of the dual diagnosis, providing a well-rounded foundation for recovery in the long term.